-The Jarque-Bera test statistic is $\chi^2$ distributed
+The Jarque-Bera test statistic is χ^2 distributed.

-&lt;sup>26 Whereas information may refer to any variable generating sentiment.
+26 Whereas information may refer to any variable generating sentiment.

-&lt;sup>27 See Appendix A.2 for example results for the DAX
+27 See Appendix A.2 for example results for the DAX sentiments.

-this period I observe non-normality.
-There are tests for Granger causality which don't need the normality assumption .
+more or less normal after the New Economy bubble and before the current financial crises appeared on the screen.
+Before and after this period I observe non-normality for all sentiment indices.
+There are tests for Granger causality which don't need the normality assumption 28.
 But these tests are not implemented in common statistical packages.
 Therefore I assume that the violation of the normality assumption does not have a big influence on the validity of my results.

-Granger causality
+5.3 Granger causality